-All schema definitions for Redfish resources and resource collections shall include resource capabilities annotations.
+All schemas that are published or republished by the DMTF's Redfish Forum for resources and resource collections shall include resource capabilities annotations.

-9.12.4.
-Resource URI patterns annotation
+10.12.4 Resource URI patterns annotation

 The resource URI patterns annotation expresses the valid URI patterns for a resource or resource collection.